Al-Sareeh SC: Stadium

 Al-Sareeh plays their home games at Al-Hassan Stadium in Irbid.
 The stadium was built on 1971 and opened on 1976.
 It is also the home stadium of Al-Arabi and Al-Hussein.
 It has a current capacity of 12,000 spectators.

 Kits

-Al-Sareeh's home kit is all red shirts and shorts, while their away kit is all white shirts and shorts.
+Al-Sareeh's home kit is all light blue shirts and shorts, while their away kit is all red shirts and shorts.